Sameer Khan

 Review Coverage: Perplexity synthesizes reviews from multiple platforms.
 Ensure you have active review profiles on your site, Google, and third-party platforms like Trustpilot.
 Brands with profiles on Trustpilot, G2, or Capterra have a 3x higher chance of being cited.

 Editorial Mentions: Perplexity heavily weights editorial product comparisons and "best of" lists.
-Pursue inclusion in relevant product roundups from industry publications.
+Pursue inclusion in relevant product roundups from industry publications — and make sure your brand shows up for the prompts that matter most in your category.

 Step 4: Enrich Your Product Attributes for AI Matching

 This is where most brands fail.
 Basic product data — title, price, image, description — gets you indexed.
 Enriched attributes get you recommended.
-AI assistants need to match your products to specific, nuanced shopper needs, and they can only do that if your data provides the detail they need.
+In a world of zero-click commerce, the richness of your product data determines whether AI assistants can confidently recommend you.

 The attributes that matter most for AI recommendations: